-While they are useful in lowering blood pressure, ACE inhibitors can sometimes disrupt the 'chemical balance' and trigger an episode of severe swelling.
+While they are useful in lowering blood pressure, ACE inhibitors can sometimes disrupt the "chemical balance" and trigger an episode of severe swelling.

 Less common causes of drug-induced angioedema include:

-If you are taking a medication that is known to cause drug-induced angioedema, your GP will withdraw that medication and prescribe an alternative.
-If you no longer have any further episodes of angioedema, a diagnosis of drug-induced angioedema can be made.
+If you are taking a medication known to cause drug-induced angioedema, your GP will withdraw that medication and prescribe an alternative.
+You should not stop taking any prescribed medication without advice from a health professional.

 The diagnosis and management of hereditary angioedema is highly specialised and should be carried out in a specialist immunology clinic.

 Idiopathic angioedema is usually confirmed by a "diagnosis of exclusion".
 This means a diagnosis of idiopathic angioedema can only be made after all the above tests have been carried out and a cause has not been found.

 As angioedema can be associated with other medical problems - such as an iron deficiency, liver diseases and problems with the thyroid gland - your doctor or specialist will undertake some simple blood tests to check for these conditions.

 Medication is the main treatment for angioedema, although many cases get better after a few days without treatment.